ylemkimon/eslint-plugin-transform-runtime-aliasing/README.md

 ESLint plugin for checking functions that is aliased/polyfilled to `core-js` by `babel-plugin-transform-runtime`, which may be expensive and sometimes not needed.

+If `core-js` aliasing is disabled, (which is default in Babel 7) it warns that it'll not be polyfilled and manually include it if needed.

 Requires `babel-plugin-transform-runtime` (Babel 6) or `@babel/plugin-transform-runtime` (Babel 7).